midtown-ai/glossary/glossary/n.md

 # Neural Radiance Field
 # NeRF

- Execute a view synthesis based on several pictures/images
+ Execute a 3D-view synthesis based on several 2D pictures/images
    * Can help to build [Depth Maps]

  Overfit a neural network to a complete scene.
   * The scene is in the weights